RNCan/BioSimClient_CSharp/README.md

 Please see the license at http://www.gnu.org/copyleft/lesser.html.

-The biosimclient library has a dependence on
+The biosimclient library has a dependency on
   - The Newtonsoft JSON.NET library available at https://www.newtonsoft.com/json.
 This library is licensed under MIT (Copyright (c) 2007 James Newton-King).

 An example of implementation is: